Load Balancing Terminal Services

 Matthew Abrahams - All3Media

-An important aspect of load balancing Remote Desktop Servers is persistence.
+An important aspect of load balancing Terminal Services is persistence.
 This relates to the ability to reconnect to disconnected sessions that occur when client sessions are closed rather than logged off.
 If this reconnection process is not handled correctly, users may not be able to return to their previous sessions.
 The following persistence methods are available:

 This is our recommended method and can be used in most cases.
 It does rely on each client having a unique IP address, so if clients connect via some form of NAT device, this may not work (since the source IP address for all clients may be the same).

-Connection Broker provides functionality that allows a group of Remote Desktop Servers to coordinate the reconnection of disconnected sessions.
+Connection Broker provides functionality that allows a group of Terminal Servers to coordinate the reconnection of disconnected sessions.
 All sessions are stored as records in a central database.
-This database is updated and queried by the Remote Desktop Servers whenever users log on, log off, or disconnect their session while leaving their applications active.
+This database is updated and queried by the Terminal Servers whenever users log on, log off, or disconnect their session while leaving their applications active.

 The load balancer is able to interact with Connection Broker by enabling Routing Token Redirection mode.
 This mode allows the reconnection of disconnected sessions by utilizing a routing token to enable the load balancer to re-connect the client to the correct Server.